 Periodic Fever Syndromes are a group of rare, autoinflammatory diseases characterized by a range of symptoms, including but not limited to recurrent fevers, rash, pain, and joint inflammation.
-Periodic Fevers are typically inherited from other family members, but can occur on their own.
+Periodic Fevers are typically inherited from family members, but can occur on their own.
 Periodic Fevers can affect both children and adults, though symptoms usually begin during childhood.

 Is TRAPS contagious?

 TRAPS is not contagious.
-It's an inherited disease, which means that it can be passed down from other family members, although the disease can occur on its own.
-Certain factors are thought to trigger TRAPS flares, including stress, immunizations, minor trauma, and exercise.
+It's an inherited disease, which means that it can be passed down from family members, although the disease can occur on its own.
+Certain factors are thought to trigger TRAPS flares, including stress, minor trauma, and exercise.